Rath2601/spring-data/Hibernate.md

 ![Alt text](./entityLifeCycle.png)

-* Manually setting an ID makes it detached , we can’t persist detached object (EntityExistsException)

 | State          | Description                                         |
 | -------------- | --------------------------------------------------- |
 | **Transient**  | New object, not associated with persistence context |